-If you are on a low income you may be able to get help with NHS health costs including prescriptions, dental treatment, NHS wigs and sight tests.
-You will need to complete a HC1 form which can be ordered from here: http://www.nhsbsa.nhs.uk/HealthCosts/1128.aspx.
+If you're on a low income you may be able to get help with NHS health costs including prescriptions, dental treatment, NHS wigs and sight tests.
+You'll need to complete a HC1 form which can be ordered from here: http://www.nhsbsa.nhs.uk/HealthCosts/1128.aspx.
 If you would like further information then please contact a Welfare Adviser at Students' Union Advice.

 Turn2us - Full-time Students and Benefits

 NUS – Can I claim government benefits as a student?